-We draw attention to Note 1 of the financial statements, which indicates that the Company has incurred a net loss during the year ended August 31, 2023 of \$150,072 and has a deficit at August 31, 2023 of \$40,345,672.
-As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to note I in the financial statements, which indicates that the Company incurred a net loss during the year ended August 31, 2024 and, as of that date, the Company has not commenced revenue-generating operations.
+As stated in note I, these events or conditions, along with other matters as set forth in note I, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.

-Key Audit Matters
+Key Audit Matter

-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current year.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
+The matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.